 Without those 2, you’ll fail.
 Or just make a tiny amount of money.
 And that’s a shame.
 Because you can make a lot of money, with some hard work too, if you know what you’re doing.

 OK, so where do you go from here.

 STOP looking at the businesses for sale.
 Don’t waste your money.
 Instead, educate yourself on what it takes to run your business and most importantly, to leverage without risk.
-I suggest not buying or even starting ANY bounce house business until you attend one of our Free Webinars.
-It’s 92 minutes long and if you can’t spare 92 minutes, how do you expect to succeed?
+I suggest not buying or even starting ANY bounce house business until you take my free 3 minute quiz.
+It’ll tell you in just minutes if you have what it takes to be successful in the bounce house business.
 Others in your town are going to take the quiz too.
 Thousands have already taken it.
 Might be a good idea to do so yourself, don’tcha think?